dvs17/AD-Scripts/README.md

 python hashcatmatch.py [DC-Hashes file] [cracked file from hashcat]

-# pylm
+# lm-info

-To check if users are stored in LM Hash format; save the DC Hash file to "DC-Hashes.txt"
+To check if users are stored in LM Hash format; use secretsdump to extract hashes

-python pylm.py
+python lm-info.py [DC-Hashes.ntds from secretsdump]